pulumi/docs/pulumi-hugo/themes/default/content/blog/unit-testing-cloud-deployments-with-dotnet/index.md

 {{% /choosable %}}

 Of course, the test fails.
-I go ahead and try to fix it with what I think is the minimal change to make the test pass: I add a new resource to the stack and point it to the resource group.
+I try to fix it with what I think is the minimal change to make the test pass by adding a new resource to the stack and pointing it to the resource group.

 {{< chooser language "csharp,fsharp" />}}